 DIY Bass Absorbers And Diffusors

 Acoustic Products Expensive

 Quality room acoustic products are expensive.
-You also need numerous units to treat the surfaces of the any room.
+You also need numerous units to treat the surfaces of any room.
 To have any sonic impact from room acoustic treatment, at least 25% of the surface area must be treated.
 In a control room, we have the rear wall which normally would be treated with diffusion.
 Both side walls must be splayed or angled to minimize side wall reflections.
-The surface area of each side wall is treated with absorption.
-Low frequency management is essential in any room whether a listening room, home theater room, or professional recording studio.
-With today’s smaller rooms, low frequency control must include numerous units.
+The surface area of each sidewall is treated with absorption.
+Low-frequency management is essential in any room whether a listening room, home theater room, or professional recording studio.
+With today’s smaller rooms, low-frequency control must include numerous units.